porres/pd-cyclone/maintenance/README_0.3-beta-0.txt

 About Cyclone:
 ——————————————

-Cyclone expands Pd Vanilla with objects cloned from Max/MSP.
-For users of both Max/MSP and Pd, it provides some level of compatibility between the two environments, helping in the development of cross-platform patches.
+Cyclone expands Pure Data with objects cloned from cycling74's Max/MSP.
+It thus provides some level of compatibility between the two environments, helping users of both systems in the development of equivalent patches.

 ——————————————————————————